lilys01/abundance-profile-quantification/README.md

 https://github.com/DerrickWood/kraken2-experiment-code/blob/master/README_DataGeneration.md

 # Paired Read Simulation
 In the "Selected" directory, run the following commands.
 To change the size of the data generated, change the input to the -n flag, specifying the number of read pairs.
-For reference, 5000 will generate 45 MB of read data.
+For reference, 5000000 will generate two 6 GB paired-read files.

 ```bash
 for group in bacteria; do